 When used for meditation purposes, the self-blessing mandala summons a steady blessing force that holds you in its field.
 The blessings enable you to process your deep feelings into a gentle embrace.
-Meditation on a self-blessing mandala gives you guidance all through the healing process.
+Meditation on a self-blessing mandala guides you all through the healing process.

 Most mandalas feature a square structure in the middle; this represents a safe place with a balance in the opposites.

-The square mandala symbolizes the middle which is a meeting place.
+The square mandala symbolizes the middle, which is a meeting place.
 It contains the essence of the Buddha and has a palace that is the residence of the deities present.
-The square has four gates that symbolize a variety of ideas just as we saw in the introduction part of this piece.
+The square has four gates that symbolize various ideas, just as we saw in the introduction part of this piece.

 34. Symbol Mandala

 Symbol Mandalas are much-simplified versions where instead of actually drawing the actual deities, their hand attributes are used.
-Only the symbols that represent the deities are used when drawing symbol mandalas; the retinue figures are filled using small circles that are painted.
+Only the symbols representing the deities are used when drawing the symbol mandalas; the retinue figures are filled using small circles painted.
 Sometimes, there is nothing at all that indicates the presence of the retinue figures.

 35. Thread-cross Mandala

-Regular Thread-cross Mandalas are flat while there are those that are occasionally made into 3-D for the purpose of celebrating rituals.
+Regular Thread-cross Mandalas are flat, while there are some really made into 3-D to celebrate rituals.

 36. Upright-figure Mandala

-The upright-figure mandala, as opposed to the inverted-figure mandala, features different secondary figures standing upright in relation to the central figure of the composition.
+The upright-figure mandala features different secondary figures standing upright to the composition’s central figure as opposed to the inverted-figure mandala.
 The central figure of the composition is considered to be the individual viewer of the composition.

 37. Yantra Mandala

-The Yantra Mandala features unique 2-D or 3-D geometric designs; the symbolism of these mandalas has a rich tradition.
+The Yantra Mandala features unique 2-D or 3-D geometric designs; these mandalas’ symbolism has a rich tradition.
 The mandalas are actively used for meditative purposes in Vajrayana Buddhism.
-Before a person can reach a state of enlightenment, they ought to actualize the pathway to divine forces within.
-Doing this allows a person to become whole and, therefore, they function within the energies of the universe.
+Before a person can reach a state of enlightenment, they ought to actualize the pathway to divine forces.
+Doing this allows a person to become whole and, therefore, function within the universe’s energies.

 38. Lotus Mandala

 The lotus is a flower that is considered to have many layers, symbolizing the East Asian cultures.
-Another reason why the beauty of the lotus flower is appreciated in Asia is that it is native in most of the countries.
+Another reason why the beauty of the lotus flower is appreciated in Asia is that it is native to most countries.

-Lotuses are a part of numerous mandalas due to the fact that they have a high level of complexity which fits perfectly with the complex geometric design of the mandalas.
+Lotuses are a part of numerous mandalas because they have a high complexity level, which perfectly fits the complex geometric design of the mandalas.
 Some popular mandala designs that feature a lotus are:

 Nava Padma Mandala

 There are so many different types of flower mandalas.
-There are some that have a single flower whose petals radiating outwards.
-There are other designs that have many flowers in different sizes and colors.
+Some have a single flower whose petals radiating outwards.
+Other designs have many flowers in different sizes and colors.